krzemienski/awesome-from-stars/README.md

 * [Emlembow/claude-skills](https://github.com/Emlembow/claude-skills): A collection of custom skills for Claude AI - composable, portable, and powerful task-specific extensions
 * [alirezarezvani/claude-skills](https://github.com/alirezarezvani/claude-skills): A Collection of Skills for Claude Code and Claude AI for real-world Usage.
 Including Claude Code Subagents, Claude Code Commnads
 * [jezweb/claude-skills](https://github.com/jezweb/claude-skills): Skills for Claude Code CLI such as full stack dev Cloudflare, React, Tailwind v4, and AI integrations.
+* [spences10/claude-skills-cli](https://github.com/spences10/claude-skills-cli): 🤖 CLI for creating Claude Agent Skills with progressive disclosure validation.
+Built for Claude Code to use when humans ask it to create skills.
 * [CavinHuang/claude-skills-hub](https://github.com/CavinHuang/claude-skills-hub): 🚀 Claude Skills Hub - 150+ Free Claude Skills for Enhanced AI Coding.
 A marketplace of expert-crafted workflows to boost your Claude Code experience.
 * [calt13/claude-skills-integration-templates](https://github.com/calt13/claude-skills-integration-templates): Drop-in Markdown snippets that enable any Agent CLI to discover and use Claude Skills — even if you primarily use a different CLI than Claude Code.
 * [mhattingpete/claude-skills-marketplace](https://github.com/mhattingpete/claude-skills-marketplace): Claude Code Skills for software engineering workflows - Git automation, testing, and code review